Best (& Worst) States to Buy Investment Property in 2025

 Colorado is another state with breathtaking outdoor landscapes.
 Best known for skiing, potential renters will also find sand dunes, rock formations, and water.
 With cities like Denver and Colorado Springs, it’s not difficult to find the best of both worlds.

-The state draws in people with its tax benefits, with a 4.55% flat income tax and 0.51% property tax rate.
-The state is full of economic opportunities, toted by some to be the best in the country.
+The state draws in people with its tax benefits, including a 4.55% flat income tax and 0.51% property tax rate.
+Colorado is full of economic opportunities, touted by some to be the best in the country.
 The result is a median household income of $77,000 that crushes the national average.
-This is offset slightly by property values hanging out around $394,000.
+This is offset slightly by property values hovering around $394,000.
 The success keeps the poverty level below 10%.

 Colorado has more renters than most others, with 34.1% of people choosing not to buy.
 Rent is higher here as well at approximately $1,700 per month.
 This excitement brings in new families, with the population rising by over 1% each year.